lmrakes/Zaprionus-field-collections-2022/README.md

-# Spatial and temporal variation in abundance of introduced African fig fly (Zaprionus indianus) (Diptera: Drosophilidae) in the eastern United States
+# A small survey of introduced African fig fly (Zaprionus indianus) (Diptera: Drosophilidae) in orchards of the eastern United States
 ---

 This dataset contains counts of wild Drosophilids collected from locations in the eastern United States from 2020 to 2022.
 All flies were identified as Z. indianus or other species.